golemfactory/golem-js-preview-program/tasks/7-run-requestor-in-browser/README.md

 - Golem JS requestor in a browser [tutorial](https://docs.golem.network/docs/creators/javascript/tutorials/running-in-browser).

-- Remember that you need to use `yagna` in a version 0.13+ and run it with `--api-allow-origin` option.
+- Ensure you have yagna version 0.13.0 or higher installed and start it using `yagna --api-allow-origin=“*”` for proper browser functionality.

 - Golem JS examples of transferring data are [here](https://docs.golem.network/docs/creators/javascript/tutorials/transferring-data).